Menu

 • Model the conversation.
 When gathered together, pose a question to another family member before asking the child.
 If the child hears both the question and the answer, they will have a better chance of understanding what’s expected.
 Providing a model in this way makes listening easier.

 • Shortcut competing sounds.
-If you use an FM system at home, consider having other family members wear the device so the sound goes directly to your child’s hearing device.
+If you use a remote microphone system at home, consider having other family members wear the device so the sound goes directly to your child’s hearing device.

 SEEK HELP AND SUPPORT